 I love a good muffin but don’t seem to make them very often.
 When I do get round to baking them I like to make a big batch and store them in the freezer so that I’ve got them on hand for a quick breakfast or snack when needed.
 It is difficult to pick a favourite flavour, but if I had to I think I would go for lemon poppy seed muffins; their fresh flavour never disappoints and they are so quick and easy to make. (more…)

-I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself am not vegan (vegetarian does me just fine and I would struggle to give up cheese), I do know several vegans and am attempting to cut down on dairy so it only seems fair to have a few vegan versions of bakes up my sleeve. (more…)
+I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself am not vegan (I’ve been vegetarian my whole life), I do know several vegans and am attempting to cut down on dairy myself so it only seems fair to have a few vegan versions of bakes up my sleeve. (more…)